unicode-org/message-format-wg/spec/formatting.md

     >
     > Attempting to format the following message in a context
     > where `var` is externally defined
-    > should also result in a Variable Redefinition error.
+    > also results in a Variable Redefinition error.
     >
     > ```
     > let $var = {|horse|}